radius-project/design-notes/architecture/2024-10-deploymenttemplate-controller.md

 type DeploymentTemplateStatus struct {
   // ObservedGeneration is the most recent generation observed for this DeploymentTemplate.
   ObservedGeneration int64 `json:"observedGeneration,omitempty"`

+  // Template is the ARM JSON manifest that defines the resources to deploy.
+  Template string `json:"template"`

+  // Parameters is the ARM JSON parameters for the template.
+  Parameters string `json:"parameters"`

   // Scope is the resource id of the Radius scope.
   Scope string `json:"scope,omitempty"`